Find this article useful?

 OptiBac Probiotics says their products:

-When OptiBac Probiotics products are consumed the digestive system reactivates the live bacteria by adding moisture and warmth to ‘wake’ them up.
+When OptiBac Probiotics products are consumed the digestive system reactivates the live bacteria by adding moisture and warmth to 'wake’ them up.
 Once re-activated the bacteria then do their job as they move through the digestive tract.

 OptiBac Probiotics has 11 different products which they have specifically created to target different needs.
 The bacteria strains in each product have been selected to assist these health conditions based on available research.
 The viability and efficacy of the probiotic strains are also considered.

 Their 11 products include: